Pheres (son of Cretheus)

+In the Fabulae, he is said to be the father of Admetus by Periclymene.
+In addition to Admetus, Apollodorus calls Lycurgus, Eidomene, and Periopis children of Pheres.

 Family

-Pheres was the son of Cretheus, King of Iolcus and Tyro.
-He was the brother of Aeson and Amythaon.
-He fled from Iolcus after his half-brother, Pelias, seized the throne.
-Pheres married Periclymene, daughter of Minyas, and became the father of Admetus, Lycurgus, Eidomene (wife of Amythaon), Periopis (possible mother of Patroclus) and Antigona (mother of Asterius).
+According to the Bibliotheca, a 2nd-century AD work by the Greek mythographer Apollodurs, Pheres is the son of Cretheus, the founder of Iolcus, and his wife Tyro.
+He is given two brothers, Aeson and Amythaon.
+The same genealogy is given by the 1st-century BC historian Diodorus Siculus in his Bibliotheca historica.

+In the Fabulae, attributed to Gaius Julius Hyginus, Pheres marries Periclymene, a daughter of Minyas, by whom he becomes the father of Admetus.
+In addition to Admetus, Apollodorus includes Lycurgus as a son of Pheres, and mentions Eidomene, who becomes the wife of Amythaon, and Periopis, as his daughters.
+Hyginus also mentions Antigona, the mother of Asterius, as the daughter of a figure named Pheres.
 Of them, Admetus was the husband of the famous Alcestis, who died in his stead and was rescued by Heracles, while Pheres, despite his old age, would not do the same for his son.

 Mythology

 In Aeschylus' Eumenides Pheres is mentioned by the Chorus of Erinyes of Clytemnestra.
 The Erinyes were the avengers for the mother-blood Orestes spilled by ordering of Apollo.
 The Chorus leader argues with Apollo over the just sentence Athena and her panel of judges are about to speak.

+According to Apollodorus, Pheres was the founder of the city of Pherae in Thessaly.